13-Year-Old Boy Dies After Apparent Fall From Terrace In Hell's Kitchen

-NEW YORK (CBSNewYork) – Police say that a 13-year-old boy has died Monday after apparently plunging from a terrace.
+NEW YORK (CBSNewYork) — Police are the investigating how a Manhattan teenager ended up falling to his death from an apartment complex early Monday morning.

-The boy’s body was found around 6 a.m. at 411 West 43rd Street, near Ninth Avenue.
+His body was found near West 43rd Street and Ninth Avenue in Hell’s Kitchen.

+As CBS2’s Christina Fan reported, very mysterious circumstances surround how the 13-year-old died.
+He lived on the 20th floor of the building with his family and that’s where he was, when he plunged to his death from the balcony at around 6 a.m.

-The boy’s mother and sister were inside the apartment at the time of the incident.
-They told police he was on the balcony and said they believed he was doing his homework.
+Sources said the boy’s mother and sister were both inside the apartment at the time.
+They told officers the boy was on the terrace and believed he was doing homework.

+When first responders arrived they found the teen on the sidewalk and say his injuries were consistent with those of a fall.

+Police said it’s unclear if the teenager slipped or if he may have jumped.

 MORE FROM CBS NEW YORK: